Gluten-Free Banana Bundt Cake (with brown sugar icing)

 Storing

 Store the cake covered at room temperature for up to 3 days or in the refrigerator for up to 5 days, or up to a week.
-You can also freeze it, it’s better to slice it up before freezing so you don’t need to defrost the entire cake.
+You can also freeze it; it’s better to slice it up before freezing so you don’t need to defrost the entire cake.

 Variations

-- Yogurt: replace yogurt with sour cream.
+- Yogurt: Replace yogurt with sour cream.

-For more related recipes
+For more simple gluten-free baking recipes

 - Banana Buckwheat Cake